 Typically, capability tags might define characteristics such as location for a compute resource, adapter type for a network, or tier level for a storage resource.
 They can also define environment location or type and any other business considerations.
 As with your overall tagging strategy, you should organize your capability tags in a logical manner for your business needs.

 vRealize Automation Cloud Assembly matches capability tags from cloud zones with constraints on cloud templates at deployment time.
 So, when creating and using capability tags, you must understand and plan to create appropriate cloud template constraints so that matching will occur as expected.

-For example, the Add Cloud Zones topic in the Setting up and testing multi-cloud infrastructure and deployments in vRealize Automation Cloud Assembly tutorial included with the documentation describes how to create dev and test tags for the OurCo-AWS-US-East and OurCo AWS-US-West cloud zones.
+For example, the cloud zone section in the WordPress infrastructure example included with the documentation describes how to create dev and test tags for the OurCo-AWS-US-East and OurCo AWS-US-West cloud zones.
 In this tutorial, these tags indicate that the OurCo-AWS-US-East zone is a development environment, and the OurCo-AWS-US_West zone is a test environment.
 If you create analogous constraint tags in cloud templates, these capability tags enable you to direct deployments to the desired environments.

 The following example illustrates how tag inheritance works.

 - Profile 1 for Datastorecluster1 with tag storage-01